WillowNguyen/Customer-Segmentation-Loan-Pricing/README.md

 ## Business context & goals
 **Context**
-SHB Finance operates in Vietnam’s consumer finance sector, where profitability is highly dependent on accurate pricing, effective risk management, and sustainable customer relationships.
+A firm operates in Vietnam’s consumer finance sector, where profitability is highly dependent on accurate pricing, effective risk management, and sustainable customer relationships.

 **Primary goals**
 - Build robust customer segments to improve targeting and personalization.